rocketmobile/rails_base_app/README.md

     * Add the `GOOGLE_TRACKING_CODE` config variable, with [your tracking code](https://support.google.com/analytics/answer/1042508?topic=1006228)
   * Increase search engine rank by forcing production traffic to a single domain
     * Add the `FORCE_DOMAIN` config variable with the desired domain name, without the protocol (ex: `www.example.com`)
+  * Continously deploy the 'golden' master branch
+    * Run `travis setup heroku` to configure for automatic deploys after a passed test-suite
+    * Add the `strategy: git` value to the `deploy` key in `.travis.yml` so `user-env-compile` works correctly

 ### Development